Which size violin should I get?

 What is the difference between the Suzuki method and traditional teaching methods?

-Do I need to bring a violin to my free trial lesson?
+Should I bring a violin to my first lesson?

-Your teacher will generally be able to let you or your child use their violin at the first lesson.
-If your child is very small then the free trial lesson will be more about determining the proper size violin as well as teaching the basics of the instrument and music.
+Yes.
+It is extrememly helpful if you can.
+Your first lesson can include determining the proper size violin as well as teaching the basics of the instrument and starting to learn music.
 Another goal is getting to know the teacher to make sure their personality is a good fit for you or your child.
+You can attend your first lesson without a violin but we have to charge the full tuition fee and your teacher might NOT have a violin you can use at that first lesson.